nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The `Parser` class
 - Contains the logic to check user commands and break the input into the necessary contents for other classes to use

+### `Expense` Class
+The `Expense` class deals with most functionalities related to adding an expense inside a trip.
+The sequence diagram below shows how an expense is initialised.

+When `Parser` calls the `executeExpense` method, it creates an expense object, and also calls the `promptDate` method to set that expense object’s date. `promptDate` calls `isDateValid` to validate user input.

 ## Product scope
 ### Target user profile